robert-stuttaford/stuttaford.me/resources/posts/2018-02-03-people-are-fascinating.md

 What’s crucial to note about all of these frameworks is that there’s no ‘right’ or ‘wrong’ - there is only appropriate/inappropriate, suitable/unsuitable, skilful/unskilful (thanks, Buddhism!).
 If it’s not helping (and you’re pretty sure you’ve not misapplied it), find another way.

 The truth is, like all models, they are approximations.
 They’re not truly describing you or the people around you, or their behaviours or attitudes.
 I don’t think we can ever truly do that.
 But, they are useful.
-And using them turns getting to know yourself, and the people to know you, into a fascinating experience.
+And using them turns getting to know yourself, and the people around you, into a fascinating experience.

 If you’re aware that something isn’t working in your team, or in your role, I encourage you to assess your preferences within each of these frameworks, and find where the mismatches are with the environment you’re in.